Acuzle/acutils/doc/pathology.md

 ----------
 - slide (openslide.OpenSlide): The slide.
 - lvl=-1 (int): Level taken.
 - divider=None (float): Scale the preview by dividing the slide.
+The new width and height will be the old ones divided by the divider.
+It is also the size of the area used to load the slide, to ensure no memory overload.

 RETURNS
 -------